-• Output Emissions Detail.
+Output Emissions Detail.
 Output Emissions Detail is used to specify the level of detail desired in the output data.
-For running MOVES to develop emission inventories and emission rates for AERMOD to be utilized with AEDT, the analyst must select "road type" under the "On/Off-Road" section.
-No other items need to be selected other than "road type".
-The "emissionQuant" field in the "movesoutput" table represents the total emissions that occur for the timeframe being modeled (i.e., hourly, monthly, quarterly or annual).
+For running MOVES to develop emission inventories and emission rates for AERMOD to be utilized with AEDT, no other boxes are to be checked.
+The "emissionQuant" field in the "movesoutput" table represents the total emissions that occur for the hour being modeled.